Clouds block sunlight entering Newgrange chamber ahead of Winter solstice

 Ireland’s shortest day of the year will not fall on December 21st this year.
 Photograph: John Lalor/NMS

-A group of competition winners arrived in Newgrange on Saturday morning hoping to see the chamber fill with light for the winter solstice, which falls tomorrow this year.
+A group of competition winners arrived in Newgrange on Saturday morning hoping to see the chamber fill with light for the winter solstice, which this year falls on Sunday.

 Kevin ‘Boxer’ Moran, Minister of State with special responsibility for the Office of Public Works (OPW) welcomed the winners of the winter solstice lottery to Newgrange.